 Earning a prominent research fellowship is a major accomplishment.
-Not only does it provide necessary funding for you to do your work, but it also carries a sense of prestige that helps elevate your reputation as a scholar and researcher.
+Not only does it provide necessary funding for you to do your work and pay for your phd, but it also carries a sense of prestige that helps elevate your reputation as a scholar and researcher.
 This can be especially helpful when it comes time to apply for post-doc positions or jobs after getting a doctorate.

 Applying for a fellowship, though, isn’t as easy as filling out a one-page application.
 Students need to be mindful of the preparation required before they begin the process.
 Read below for 3 common mistakes that students tend to make when they set out to apply for research fellowships.

 While some research fellowships (usually smaller ones) have a short turnaround time, most national research fellowships require applicants to apply nearly a year in advance.
 Creating a multi-year plan for fellowship applications will help students plan properly to meet deadlines and not miss opportunities at critical junctures.

 For example, if you plan to conduct research in your third year of study, you will need to apply to many fellowships at the beginning or the middle of your second year.
 Come meet with the National Student Fellowships office to design your personalized plan for fellowship applications.

 2. Students use their dissertation proposals as research proposals for fellowship applications.